sweko/banja-luka-decorators/README.md

-# ijs-decorators
+# Decorators
-Demo and live code for the IJS presentation - Make you a Redux for fun and profit
+Demo and live code for the Decorators in TypeScript presentation